gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Authentication System
 ```
-agentic workflow for auth system with security scanning and audit trails
+agentic natural for auth system with security scanning and audit trails
 using OIDC optimized for security by senior developers
 ```